Weathering The Storms

 “How Do I Love Thee..?”

-From my forthcoming memoir, Gene and Toots: A Love Story, to be released this summer:
+From my forthcoming memoir, Gene and Toots: A Story of Love…and Recovery, to be released this summer:

 The lessons I’ve learned in life have brought me closer to an understanding of the mysteries of love.
 And it has everything to do with one of the Greek words for it: agápe.
 The Greeks certainly understood the difference between different kinds of love—eros, or sexual love, for example—but agápe is the word for humanity’s love for each other.
 My understanding of the word further leads me to an English word derived from it: agape, or open-mouthed.